Skip to content

 Posted in A to Z Blog Challenge, Philipscom Views, and Religion

 Let Us Celebrate Jesus Christ’s Death Not His Birth!
 This is what I firmly believe and follow!
-This is what every true Bible-believing Christians should believe and follow.
+This is what every true Bible-believing Christian should believe and follow.

 I am reminded of a statement made by one of my longtime online friends.
 I would like to quote that below: